 It’s my opinion that this woman is rape culture internalized.
 It didn’t matter that when her little friend jumped in to defend her she said she wasn’t dressed “like a slut” when she was raped.
 It didn’t matter that none of us were.
 She was still convinced that the way a women dresses can cause (or stop) rape.
 Where’d this idea come from?
 Some time, long ago, some man lied and said “Well look at what she was wearing!
 That’s what made me do it!”
 And our culture along with more sick individuals took this rapist’s piss poor excuse for their illness and used it as a reason.
 We then internalized it, told our little girls that wearing a skirt in the city is like leaving your door unlocked at night; we tried to blame woman for the horrible things that happened to them by saying “Well maybe next time you shouldn’t wear such a short skirt.”
 Why do we do this?
 I think it’s because we’re trying to find reason for such depravity.
 But at what expense?
 So many woman, an astonishing amount, are assaulted every year and they never come forward.
 They stay silent, because they don’t want their characters assassinated on the stands, their sex lives picked apart, their choices put under a microscope.
 They are terrified of not being believed, and they should be.

 There’s a term in abuse therapy called “retraumatization”.
 It refers to when an abuse or rape survivor goes through a stressful event after the initial trauma that causes them more stress, damage, trauma.
 Oftentimes, the judicial process is just this; along with the initial report, having to tell their stories over and over again, I would know, I did it at 7 years old.
 And even at that young age the lawyer still tried to twist my words and trip me up.
 I told that horrible story over and over and over again.
 BUT, I would never take it back because I know I stopped him from hurting anymore little girls ever again.
 However, that’s not the point.
-The point is that there are thousands of women every year who choose not to put themselves through.
-They choose this because of woman like the one who commented on that post.
-The ones who blame the victim, who in trying to find reason for such a terrible thing end up blaming the victim and not the fucking rapist.
+The point is that there are thousands of women every year who choose not to put themselves through it because we fail them everyday, and they know it.
+Am I the only person who sees a problem with this?!
+They choose this because of women like the one who commented on that post.
+The ones who in trying to find reason for such a terrible thing end up blaming the victim and not the fucking rapist.